A perfect blend of comfort and style

 Overcoat: A single breasted overcoat with lapels on the narrower side can look great with a zipped down 1/4 zip in a contrasting colour.
 I have a grey herringbone overcoat which I like to pair with a khaki Nautica 1/4 zip.

 Sport Jacket: A good slim 1/4 zip paired with a casual sport jacket can be a dashing look.
 One of my favourite outfits a couple of years ago (unfortunately training for sports made me too large for both garments!) was a maroon Armani Exchange ribbed 1/4 zip paired with a black corduroy Calvin Klein single-breasted two button sport coat, with indigo denim selvedge jeans and black Dr. Martens boots.
-For those of you reading at home thinking ‘I wish I could afford that’, do not fear; both of these garments were thrifted and probably cost me $30 all up.
+For those of you reading at home thinking ‘I wish I could afford that’, don’t fear; both of these garments were thrifted and probably cost me $30 all up.
 Thrift shops are a great place to pick up items you would normally be priced out of attaining.

 Workwear: For a vintage workwear aesthetic, try pairing your 1/4 zip with a lumber jacket, dark denim Levis and work boots such as Timberlands, Red Wings or R.M.
 Williams.